michaela299/PAAE-reproduction/README.md

 ## Limitations

 The notebook uses a fixed random seed to make the training procedure reproducible.
 Before fixing the seed, rerunning the notebook produced noticeably different results: TCGA test accuracy stayed around 0.81 to 0.84, but METABRIC accuracy ranged from around 0.08 to 0.33, with prediction sometimes collapsing onto one or two subtypes instead of spreading across all five.
 ROC AUC was more stable around 0.73 to 0.79.
-This variability must be related to the reduced epoch count (100 vs the paper's 1024), but that wasn't tested directly.
+This variability may be related to the reduced epoch count (100 vs the paper's 1024), but this wasn't tested directly.
 The final results reported above therefore correspond to the fixed-seed run.

 ## Data
 * TCGA-BRCA: Breast cancer gene-expression and clinical data.